World War, 1939-1945--European Front

 Identifier: Mss.
 Acc.
 2010.779

-Scope and Contents Diaries and photographs, circa 1930s-1940s, of Muriel McCormick.
+Scope and Contents Diaries and photographs, 1937-1949, of Muriel McCormick.
 McCormick was a staff member at the United States embassy in Paris, France, from 1945-1946, and much of the collection chronicles her travels through Europe.